Skip to main content

 • the feelings and concrete problems for us as academics.

 The speakers include Professor Jasmine Gideon, Dr Ashok Kumar, Professor David Renton (SOAS) and Dr Kalpana Wilson, with Dr Chao-Yo Cheng serving as the moderator.
 The Roundtable is supported by the Birkbeck Institute of Social Research and organised by Dr Chao-Yo Cheng, Dr Megan McElhone, Evan Sedgwick Jell, Dr Olivier Sibai and Helena Wee of the BISR ECR working group.
 Researchers from PhD students to junior/senior academics interested in the challenges of politicised research are welcome.
-The Roundtable will run between 11am to 1pm on Wednesday 29th May 2024, with a sandwich lunch from 1pm to 2pm.
+The Roundtable will run between 11am to 1pm on Wednesday 29th May 2024, with a buffet lunch from 1pm to 2pm.

 If you have any questions or would like further information, please contact Dr Chao-Yo Cheng (c.cheng@bbk.ac.uk).